 |

 I worked for the State of Illinois for 30+ years.
 When retirement was nearing, I began looking for something I could do to fill my time.
 I like to work out, be active, and enjoy the outdoors, so I was looking for something to fit those areas.
-I had heard about pickleball so I attended several beginner nights to give it a try.
+I had heard about Pickleball so I attended several beginner nights to give it a try.
 Once I fully retired in 2020, I started going to Iles Park in the morning to play.
 I quickly fell in love.
 I loved that I could be active and get exercise while having so much fun!
 And also meet a lot of great people.
 I usually go south for a couple months in the winter and pickleball has provided me with a way to meet new people while travelling.
 We get together with some of the same people year after year.
 Pickleball has been a great addition to my life.
 That’s why when I was nominated to be a board member for the SPC.
 I agreed because I want to do whatever I could to help pickleball grow in our community. |

 John Gatlin,